ARM-DOE/arm-gcm-diagnostics/README.rst

 Set-up new case
 =================

-- Follow the CMIP convention to generate model data (in the same format as test data sets provided) and then place the processed data in model data directory <Your directory>/ arm_diags /model:
+- To apply this package to any CMIP output provided within our dataset, just copy the model data from <Your directory>/ arm_diags /cmip to <Your directory>/ arm_diags /model.
+- To apply this package to your own model output.
+The input datasets should be saved under data directory <Your directory>/ arm_diags /model.
+The file name should follow the test data files provided and the data sets should follow the CMIP convention, so that the input files are readable by the software package.
+- Edit basicparameter.py as follows:
-- Edit basicparameter.py to change 'test_data_set' to model name accordingly (make sure the model name matchs generated model netcdf data name )
+- Change 'test_data_set' to the model name
 - Edit 'case_id' to create folder to save diagnostics results
 - Edit 'base_path' to spedify location of the data
 - Run the package by typing::